 What should I expect from my first appointment?

-Your first appointment will last around an hour – the first half of your session will be spent discussing your symptoms and your general health so that your osteopath can tailor your treatment accordingly.
+Your first appointment will last around 45 minutes – the first half of your session will be spent discussing your symptoms and your general health so that your osteopath can tailor your treatment accordingly.
 This will be followed by an examination, so your osteopath can assess your posture and ask you to perform some simple movements so they can formulate a diagnosis.

 You will then have your treatment and at the end of your appointment, your osteopath will reassess your standing posture and discuss the changes and what needs to be done in future appointments.
 The length of your treatment and how regularly you need to be seen will vary from person to person, so this is something you can discuss with your osteopath.